stevgarcia/Data-factory-with-Devops/README.md

 # Data-factory-with-Devops

-This project demonstrates a solution in Azure Fabric with 3 pipelines that takes 3 different data sources and extracts the data to an azure DataLake container clasified as a bronze layer.
+This project demonstrates a solution in Azure Fabric with 3 pipelines that takes 3 different data sources and extracts the data to an azure DataLake container classified as a bronze layer.

 ![image](assets/DataFactory.png/)